-- During the auto-tuning process hold a gimbal so as it will be used for work. - If after auto-tuning a system is stable in the horizontal position but is not stable when a camera or frame are tilted, you should repeat the auto-tuning in the position of maximum instability.
-Also, you can manually decrease the "Gain multiplier" parameter to keep system stable in whole working range.
+- During the auto-tuning process hold the gimbal so as it will be used.
+It's okay to hold it in hands for a hand-held gimbal - If the tuned system is stable in a horizontal position but is not stable when the camera is tilted, try to repeat the auto-tuning in the position of maximum instability.
+Also, you can manually decrease the "Gain multiplier" parameter to keep the system stable in a whole working range. - For the Version2 of algorithm, you can specify multiple positions and it will find PID values suitable for all that positions.